 The Charente River region is famous for Parthenaise cattle, the source of perhaps the finest beef, butter, and cream in the world.
 It’s also famous for cognac, perfect before and after dinner.

 Did you know?
-Cognac was actually “invented” by the Dutch in the 17th century when Dutch settlers needed a way preserve and transport the wines they bought in the Cognac region of France.
+Cognac was actually “invented” by the Dutch in the 17th century when Dutch settlers needed a way to preserve and transport the wines they bought in the Cognac region of France.
 They initially began by distilling it, but soon discovered that the distilled wine was actually finer and more elegant than the original.
 A second distillation improved the “brandewijn,” or burnt wine, even more.
 This act of utility led to the birth of cognac.

-Toulouse is the place to find the exclusive red-labeled sausages that make this region famous—there’s nothing in them but the finest local pork, salt, and pepper.
+Toulouse is the place to find the exclusive red-labelled sausages that make this region famous—there’s nothing in them but the finest local pork, salt, and pepper.
 It’s also the place to find the prestigious Quercy lamb, the first lamb in France to secure the coveted Label Rouge.

 Pro tip: A spicy Madiran is an excellent pairing with cassoulet, or if you prefer a lower alcohol content, an inky Cahors red will do the trick.